-When there is an excess of rural carriers in an installation, the carriers may bid in accordance with Article 12.3.C.1.
-If there is still an excess rural carrier, the junior rural carrier will be reassigned to an office with existing rural carrier vacancies in accordance with Article 12.3.C.2.c.

-A rural carrier involuntarily reassigned from one installation to another in accordance with Article 12.3.C.2.c shall be given not less than thirty (30) days advance notice, if practicable.
-When making reassignments of excess carriers, the provisions of Article 12.5.B.5.c(1) and (2) shall apply.

-- When a rural route or a substantial portion thereof is transferred from one post office to another, the incumbent has the option of being reassigned to the office(s) to which the employee's territory is assigned, provided a vacancy exists. - If the transfer of territory results in an excess carrier and the rural carrier elects to be reassigned with the route or substantial portion thereof, such reassignment shall be considered involuntary, and the employee retains that seniority in accordance with Article 12.2.C.1.
+- When there is an excess rural carrier in an installation, the carriers may bid in accordance with Article 12.3.C.1.
+If there is still an excess rural carrier, the junior rural carrier will be reassigned to an office with existing rural carrier vacancies in accordance with Article 12.3.C.2.c. - a.
+In those instances when there is an excess rural carrier due to the evaluation of a regular route decreasing to less than 35:00 standard hours, the junior carrier will be reassigned only if the existing rural carrier vacancy is in an office within fifty (50) miles of the installation. - b.
+A rural carrier involuntarily reassigned from one installation to another in accordance with Article 12.3.C.2.c. shall be given not less than thirty (30) days advance notice, if practicable.
+When making reassignments of excess carriers, the provisions of Article 12.5.B.5.c.(1) and (2) shall apply. - When a rural route or a substantial portion thereof is transferred from one post office to another, the incumbent has the option of being reassigned to the office(s) to which the employee's territory is assigned, provided a vacancy exists. - a.
+If the transfer of territory results in an excess carrier and the rural carrier elects to be reassigned with the route or substantial portion thereof, such reassignment shall be considered involuntary, and the employee retains that seniority in accordance with Article 12.2.C.1.
 If the incumbent does not elect to be reassigned, the junior rural carrier will be involuntarily reassigned to the office where the territory was transferred with the carrier's own seniority.
-However, any senior rural carrier may elect to be reassigned in lieu of the junior carrier with the seniority of the junior carrier in accordance with Article 12.2.C.2 and this reassignment will be considered voluntary and the carrier will not be entitled to retreat rights. - b.
+However, any senior rural carrier may elect to be reassigned in lieu of the junior carrier with the seniority of the junior carrier in accordance with Article 12.2.C.2. and this reassignment will be considered voluntary and the carrier will not be entitled to retreat rights.

+- b.
 If the transfer of territory does not result in an excess carrier, only the incumbent carrier would have the option of being reassigned to the office to which the territory was assigned, and such reassignment would be considered voluntary.
-However, a carrier with retreat rights to this office would have priority for bidding on the vacancy in accordance with Article 12.5.C.

-- 3. Regular rural carriers of different post offices may affect a mutual exchange of offices, provided all rural carriers and installation heads involved have signed the Mutual Exchange Request Form.
+However, a carrier with retreat rights to this office would have priority for bidding on the vacancy in accordance with Article 12.5.C. - 3.
+Regular rural carriers of different post offices may affect a mutual exchange of offices, provided all rural carriers and installation heads involved have signed the Mutual Exchange Request Form.
 Once the form is signed, the mutual exchange will be considered final and binding and can only be cancelled if all parties agree.
-If such an exchange occurs, each rural carrier will be assigned to the residual vacancy at the office to which reassigned in accordance with Article 12.3.A.1.d. - A mutual exchange between regular rural carriers in the same post office or between a rural carrier and a member of another craft is prohibited.
+If such an exchange occurs, each rural carrier will be assigned to the residual vacancy at the office to which reassigned in accordance with Article 12.3.C.2.b. - 4.
+A mutual exchange between regular rural carriers in the same post office or between a rural carrier and a member of another craft is prohibited.